 Digitization of payments for social protection programs has the potential of substantially increasing financial inclusion, particularly among the poor and vulnerable, with significant positive gender impact (reduction of GBV), as documented in Botea et al. 2021.

-ISPA Payment System Assessment tool provides a full overview of the key criteria for understanding how well a payment system work, with a focus on inclusiveness, appropriateness and cost-effectiveness.
+ISPA Payment System Assessment tool provides a full overview of the key criteria for understanding how well a payment system work, with a focus on robustness, inclusiveness, appropriateness and cost-effectiveness.

 Cost of delivering cash